De Stijl (album)

-De Stijl (/də ˈsteɪl/) is the second studio album by the American rock duo the White Stripes, independently released by the Sympathy for the Record Industry on June 20, 2000.
-It was conceived after band members Jack White and Meg White divorced, who nonetheless continued working together and presented themselves as siblings.
-Produced by Jack and recorded on an 8-track analog tape in his living room, the album takes inspiration from the art movement of the same name and features the band's early blues-inspired sound.
+De Stijl (/nl/) is the second studio album by the American rock duo the White Stripes, independently released by the label Sympathy for the Record Industry on June 20, 2000.
+It was conceived before band members Jack White and Meg White divorced, who nonetheless continued working together and presented themselves as siblings.
+Produced by Jack and recorded on an 8-track analog tape in their living room, the album takes inspiration from the art movement of the same name and features the band's early blues-inspired sound.

-De Stijl peaked at 137 on the UK Albums Chart and received generally positive reviews from critics, despite minimal sales upon its release; the album gained renewed attention in 2002 after peaking at 38 on Billboards Independent Albums chart.
-In 2013, it was certified gold by the British Phonographic Industry (BPI) and included on NME's list of "The 500 Greatest Albums of All Time".
+De Stijl sold moderately upon release but received generally positive reviews from critics.
+The album has gained renewed attention and peaked at 38 on Billboards Independent Albums chart in 2002.
+It was certified gold by the British Phonographic Industry (BPI) and included on NME's list of "The 500 Greatest Albums of All Time" in 2013.

 Background and recording

-The White Stripes band members Jack and Meg White divorced in 2000, however, Meg insisted that they continue working together.
-De Stijl was recorded by the duo in Jack's living room, exclusively using an 8-track analog tape.
-Its cover art sets Jack and Meg against an abstract background of rectangles and lines in red, black and white, and utilizes common elements from the aesthetics of its namesake.

-De Stijl takes its name from the De Stijl ("the style" in English) art movement, which included the painter Mondrian.
-Jack had been an admirer of the style for some time, especially of furniture designer Gerrit Rietveld, who designed the Rietveld Schröder House which the band had visited.
-De Stijl was dedicated to both Rietveld and Blind Willie McTell.